alexwebgr/pdfSlider/README.markdown

  pdfSlider is also available as a standard jquery plugin under http://plugins.jquery.com/pdfSlider/

+## bower package

+ pdfSlider is also available as a bower package just type `bower install pdfSlider`

 ### Disclaimer
 This javascript plugin is not affiliated in any way with any other plugin, website, organization, individual bearing the same or similar name or implying same or similar usage.